-No evidence of acute haemorrhage or acute infarction.
+No evidence of acute hemorrhage or acute infarction.

 Large left anterior cranial fossa mass.
-Given the broad contact with the skull base is most probably extra-axial, although a rim of grey matter surrounding the tumour is not seen.
+Given the broad contact with the skull base is most probably extra-axial, although a rim of grey matter surrounding the tumor is not seen.

 Olfactory groove meningioma is considered most likely.
-Extensive white matter hypoattenuation probably represents vasogenic oedema although parenchymal invasion by aggressive meningioma is also a possibility.
+Extensive white matter hypoattenuation probably represents vasogenic edema although parenchymal invasion by aggressive meningioma is also a possibility.

 Loading Stack -

 Large extra axial tumor with broad-based attachment to the planum sphenoidale and extension into the left olfactory groove.
 This is hyperintense to grey matter on T2, isointense on T1, with abnormally increased diffusion restriction, and bright homogeneous enhancement following contrast administration.
 There is a small enhancing dural tail at the left sphenoid.